rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 }) => JSX.Element
 ```

-hopefully, the implementation does not use any hooks, it only uses the parameters (I call them setters and getters) to create bits of HTML with event handlers.
+Hopefully, the implementation does not use any hooks, it only uses the parameters (I call them setters and getters) to create bits of HTML with event handlers.
 This would be an example of a referentially transparent React type.
 It also would be an example of a very explicit type that is very "honest".

 **Type enthusiast's side notes:**